CsillaFarkas/ParetoPick-R/README.md

 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1,
 ```

+** Please make sure that the two files align.
+If there are x rows (=optima) in pareto_fitness.txt there should be x columns (or rows, the app understands both) in pareto_genomes.txt **

 3. __hru.con__
   * connection file used in SWAT+ modelling containing details on HRU size and location
 4. __measure_location.csv__